Clot (Barcelona Metro)

 El Clot is a station serving line 1 and line 2 of the Barcelona Metro.

 The Line 1 station, opened in 1951, was built below Avinguda Meridiana between Carrer Aragó and Carrer València, and is arranged according to the Spanish solution with both side and central platforms.
-The lower-level Line 2 station is below Carrer València.
+The lower-level Line 2 station, opened in 1997, is below Carrer València, and opened with the rest of the line between Sagrada Família and La Pau.

-The Renfe regional and Rodalies commuter train station, El Clot-Aragó, is connected to the El Clot metro station via line 1.
-It offers connections to R1 and R2 Rodalies trains and to Ca2 regional trains.
+The Rodalies de Catalunya station of the same name is connected to the metro station via the line 1 platforms.
+It offers connections to lines R1, R2 and R11.